bigbeefus/DMod40k/content/Scenarios/Recce Screen.md

 Both players roll a D6 adding the number of units deployed in step 3\.
 The side with the highest total takes the first turn.
 On a tie, the side that deployed the most Recon units wins.

 ### 5\.
 Main Force Arrival
-From turn 1 onwards, players bring in units from reserves equal to the turn number.
-Units entering the board may be placed fully within 6” of the player’s table edge (24" each direction from the table corner).
-Continue this until all the forces are on the tabletop.
+From turn 1 onwards, players may bring in units from reserves incrementally (equal to the turn number.)

+Units entering the board may be placed fully within 6” of or touching the player’s table edge, running half of the table length in either direction.
+Continue until all the forces are on the tabletop.